 Eastern Brown Snake Common Brown Snake

-The eastern brown snake is a large, venomous, fast-moving Australian snake.
-It is the second most venomous snake in the world.
-The eastern brown snake’s bite can kill a human in less than four hours.
-It is responsible for the most snakebite deaths in Australia.
+The eastern brown snake, also known as the common brown snake, is a large, highly venomous, fast-moving Australian snake.
+It is the second most venomous snake in the world with a bite that can kill a human in less than four hours.
+The eastern brown snake is responsible for the most snakebite deaths in Australia.
+It is not aggressive towards humans, but unfortunately, its fondness for living near human habitation results in many human fatalities.
+Its scientific name is Pseudonaja textilis.

-The eastern brown snake has a slender body and is about 1.5-2.0 meters in length.
-Males are generally larger than females.
-The snake's colour varies, ranging from very dark brown to light tan to burnt orange.
-Lighter coloured animals have a uniform colouring, while the very dark ones have a lighter head colouring.
-Its belly is typically cream, yellow or light orange with darker pink or orange spots.
-It has smooth and slightly glossy body scales.
-The eastern brown snake has a small head that blends into its body without any noticeable indentation.
-It has medium-sized orange eyes with round black pupils below an obvious brow-ridge.
+The eastern brown snake has a slender body about 1.5-2.0 meters long.
+Males are typically larger than females.
+Its colour variations can range from dark brown to light tan or burnt orange, with lighter-coloured snakes having a uniform colour and darker ones having a paler head colour.
+The snake's belly is usually cream, yellow, or pale orange with darker pink or orange spots.
+Its body scales are smooth and slightly glossy, and it has a small head that blends into its body without any noticeable indentation.
+The snake's medium-sized orange eyes have round black pupils below a prominent brow ridge.

-The eastern brown snake belongs to the elapid family of snakes, which means it has hollow syringe-like venom injecting fangs located in the front of its mouth.
-This snake has relatively small fangs (approximately 3mm), but makes up for this with the toxicity of its venom.
 Like most snakes, it is deaf, has a forked tongue, and no eyelids.

+The eastern brown snake belongs to the elapid family of snakes, meaning it has hollow syringe-like venom-injecting fangs in the front of its mouth.
+It has relatively tiny fangs (approximately 3mm) but makes up for this with the extremely high toxicity of its venom.

-Eastern Brown Snake Attack & Bite Eastern Brown Snake Strikes
+Eastern Brown Snake Bite

 Dying from a Snake Bite